licky-licky/toji-no-miko-translations/docs/md/docs/Debug_Mission_Capriccio.md

 **Yomi:** Given how unexpected it is, it's highly likely this is a bug.
 There may be many of them, but we'll need to defeat them quickly and report it back to the research lab.
 **Yomi:** HAAAAAH\!
 **Maki:** Phew.
 Looks like we've finally cleared them all out.
 Good work everyone, handling one battle after another.
 **Hiyori:** It's good we took care of things, but...
 What's with those ridiculous enemies that came in at the end?
-Whose idea of a joke was that\!?
+Whose idea of a joke was that\!\?
 **Maki:** I didn't expect to face anything that bizarre in here either.
 Let's report this back straight away.
 **Mirja:** Then, as we practiced before, everyone please enter the command to return to the real world.
 **Yume:** We're back-\!
 Ahh, that was a lot of fun.